Talcott Parsons: Lectures in Japan

 Japan had long been a keen interest in Parsons' work.
 As early as 1958, a Japanese translation of Economy and Society appeared.
 Also, The Structure of Social Action was translated into Japanese.
 The Social System was translated into Japanese by Tsutomu Sato in 1974.
 Indeed, Ryozo Takeda had, as early as 1952 in his Shakaigaku no Kozo ("The Framework of Sociology") introduced Japanese scholars to some of Parsons' ideas.
 Parsons had visited Japan for the first time in 1972 and he gave a lecture on November 25 to the Japanese Sociological Association, "Some Reflections on Post-Industrial Society" that was published in The Japanese Sociological Review.
 At the same time, Parsons participated in an international symposium on "New Problems of Advanced Societies", held in Tokyo, and he wrote short articles written that appeared in the proceedings of the symposium.
 Tominaga, born in 1931, a leading figure in Japanese sociology and a professor at the University of Tokyo, was asked by Lidz to contribute to a two-volume collection of essays to honor Parsons.
 Tominaga wrote an essay on the industrial growth model of Japan and used Parsons' AGIL model.

 In 1977, Washio Kurata, the new dean of the Faculty of Sociology of Kwansei Gakuin University, wrote to Parsons and invited him to visit Japan during the 1978–1979 academic year.
-In early spring, Parsons accepted the invitation, and on October 20, 1978, Parsons arrived at the Osaka Airport, accompanied by his wife, and was greeted royally by a large entourage.
+In early spring, Parsons accepted the invitation, and on October 20, 1978, Parsons arrived at the Osaka Airport, accompanied by his wife, and was greeted by a large entourage.

 Parsons began weekly lectures at Kwansei's sociology department from October 23 to December 15.
 Parsons gave his first public lecture to a huge mass of undergraduates, "The Development of Contemporary Sociology".
-Professor Hideichiro Nakano served as an interpreter.